AlgyJr/ios_guides/Showing-a-progress-HUD.md

+### Overview

-We've created an app from the [table view guide][1] and call a *REST API*.
-To give the user some indication of the app loading content we'd like to include a progress HUD while fetching the latest stories.
-We can use CocoaPods to install a package that provides us with a convenient way to show a loading indicator while our network request is pending and dismiss the indicator once we are fully loaded.
+In mobile apps, it's helpful to give the user an indication that content is being loaded while the app sends a network request to get new data.
+A common method is to use a **Progress HUD (Heads Up Display)** while fetching the data.
+We can use CocoaPods to install a library that provides us with a convenient way to show a loading indicator while our network request is pending.

+#### Sample Progress HUD:

+![Progress HUD][progress-HUD]

 ### Setting Up the Podfile

-Since this project previously did not use **[CocoaPods][2]**, use `pod init` to create a template **Podfile**.
+Since this project previously did not use **[CocoaPods](http://guides.codepath.com/ios/CocoaPods)**, use `pod init` to create a template **Podfile**.
 It should contain some lines at the top, lets uncomment them so they look like below:

     platform :ios, "8.0"
     use_frameworks!

-This tells CocoaPods that your project is targeting *iOS 8.0* and will be using *frameworks* instead of *static libraries* heading toward a more [complex][3] **Podfile** that works with *Swift*.
+This tells CocoaPods that your project is targeting *iOS 8.0* and will be using *frameworks* instead of *static libraries* heading toward a more [complex][1] **Podfile** that works with *Swift*.

 You could also include the line **below** to supress any warnings from *Pods* we install if you're getting a lot of noise from them: